IsmailMabrouki/imageflowio/docs/IMPROVEMENTS.md

   - `--dry-run` to validate and show an execution plan without writing files.

 - Logging
-  - Respect `logging.level` at runtime (implemented: debug/info/error filtering).
+  - Respect `logging.level` at runtime (implemented: debug/info/error filtering); add more debug markers for viz/tiling in future.
   - `--log-file` override supported and tested.

 ### Docs consistency